Volunteer Attorneys and Student Essay Contest Winners Honored at 2022 Pro Bono CelebrationPosted on Nov 2, 2022 in Featured News, News & Reports

 Hawaii’s Appellate Pro Bono Program Volunteers

-“Our judicial system exists to provide equal justice for all,” said Justice Simeon Acoba (ret.), who serves as the Chair of the Hawaii Access to Justice Commission.
+“Our judicial system exists to provide equal justice for all,” said Hawaii Access to Justice Commission Chair Judge Joseph Cardoza (ret.).
 “Hawaii continues to rank high in the nation for our efforts to increase access to the courts, and we continue to pursue improvements in this area.
 The annual Pro Bono Celebration is a recognition of Hawaii’s ongoing efforts to realize justice for all in our state.

 “In our statewide essay contest, we encourage students to share their views on the importance of assisting others and on the positive impact volunteerism has on themselves and on their communities.
 We are impressed by the depth and quality of the essays which reflect well on the students, their families, and their teachers.”

-The Pro Bono Celebration, held annually during National Pro Bono Week, was sponsored by the Hawaii Access to Justice Commission with the support of the Hawaii Justice Foundation, the Hawaii State Bar Association, and the Hawaii State Bar Foundation.
+The Pro Bono Celebration, held annually during National Pro Bono Week, was sponsored by the Hawaii Access to Justice Commission, the Hawaii Justice Foundation, and the Hawaii State Bar Foundation, with the support of the Hawaii State Bar Association.

 The Hawaii Access to Justice Commission was created in May 2008.
 The Commission’s primary purpose is to substantially increase access to justice in civil legal matters for low- and moderate-income residents of Hawaii.